EdBarrancos/Grounded/README.md

 -> Define a Grounded Role

-->  Allow access to Grounded Channel, text
+->  Allow access to Grounded Text Channel

 ### To be Implemented By Yours Trully